 Ruth Chang – How to make hard choices

 We always come to a point in life when we are faced with a difficult decision.
-But it’s exactly these kind of decisions, which help us realize our potential – quite often potential we might not have realized we had.
+But it’s exactly these kinds of decisions, which help us realise our potential – quite often potential we might not have realised we had.
 The tricky thing about many hard choices, is that a ‘better’ alternative may not exist, only a ‘different’ one.
 So we find ourselves facing a different kind of challenge.
 Instead of choosing what is better we need to think about the values we want to represent.

 Richard St. John – 8 Secrets of success